DHTMLX/docs-spreadsheet/docs/functions.md

 ## Custom formulas

-Starting with v6.0, you can register custom formula functions via the [`addFormula()`](api/spreadsheet_addformula_method.md) method.
+Starting with v6.0, you can register custom formula functions with the [`addFormula()`](api/spreadsheet_addformula_method.md) method.
 Once registered, the formula is available in any cell by its uppercase name.

 The method takes two parameters: the formula name and a synchronous handler function that receives the resolved cell values as arguments and returns the result: